 Now you can finally share your video with the world, but don’t forget about this:

 Well, that’s it for now!
-I hope I’ve inspired you with these video for sales examples 😄.
+I hope I’ve inspired you with these videos for sales examples 😄.

 Now it’s time to get to work and start brainstorming some ideas for your next piece.
 I’m sure it’ll be great!